 Corporate borrowings are generally issued with fixed interest rates.
 Some of these borrowings are denominated in Canadian dollars and therefore the carrying value fluctuates with changes in the foreign exchange rate.
 A number of these borrowings have been designated as hedges of our Canadian dollar net investments within our other segments, resulting in the majority of the currency revaluation being recognized in other comprehensive income.
-The \$596 million FFO deficit reported through corporate borrowings reflects the interest expense on all of our corporate borrowings.
-The increase from the prior year quarter was primarily attributable to corporate debt issuances completed over the last twelve months and elevated commercial paper balances.
+The \$727 million FFO deficit reported through corporate borrowings reflects the interest expense on all of our corporate borrowings.
+The increase from the prior year resulted from the issuance of senior unsecured and hybrid bonds, and commercial paper over the year, net of the repayment of maturing term notes and revolving facilities.

-Preferred equity is not revalued under IFRS and is consistent with year-end.
+Preferred equity is not revalued under IFRS Accounting Standards and is consistent with year-end.
 We describe cash and financial assets, corporate borrowings and preferred equity in more detail within Part 4 - Capitalization and Liquidity.